jaydu1/VITAE/data/README.md

 # Field

 All possible fields for these datasets are shown below.
-Note that not every datasets have all these fields.
+Note that not every dataset have all these fields.
 For example, `covariates` only available in the `mouse_brain_merged` dataset.

 key|detail
 ---|---